 OSMNames project offers a downloadable list of place names derived from the OpenStreetMap database with easy installation, transparent licensing, and clean code.

-Every gazetteer record comes with the coverage area (bounding box), administrative hierarchy, several identifiers, alternative names and precalculated rank derived from related Wikipedia page popularity.
+Every gazetteer record comes with the coverage area (bounding box), administrative hierarchy, several identifiers, alternative names, and precalculated rank derived from related Wikipedia page popularity.

-This initial release of OSMNames project provides only place names for a basic search of street names, towns, cities and other administrative units.
-It can be extended in future with other place types like lake or mountain names and even with POIs.
+This initial release of the OSMNames project provides only place names for a basic search of street names, towns, cities, and other administrative units.
+It can be extended in the future with other place types like lakes, mountain names, and even POIs.

 Anybody can reuse the open-source software, customize the data and adapt our workflows.
 We hope the community will contribute back and help us improve this database.